ankitguptaswe/APAD-Vaccination-Reviews/README.md

   4. When you hover over the pin, it shows you the review photo EXTRA FEATURE: the hover box will show the review title as well

 **Mobile App:**
+  1. Mobile app with User Sign-in, View Themes categorized by posts, and Create Posts (with picture and geo location) functionality
-  1. User Sign Up feature
+  2. User Sign Up feature
-  2. Error messages when Review details are not complete
+  3. Error messages when Review details are not complete